Discover How JavaScript Handles Object Properties and Methods

 counter.increment().increment().decrement().show(); // Output: 1

-3. APIs: Custom methods like .fetchData() in services.
+3. APIs: Custom methods like .fetchData() for HTTP requests.

 Combining Properties and Methods